tjhickey724/SpecsGradingApp/README.md

 A problem set consists of a set of problems, each one associated to a skill.

 #### Creating a problem in a problem set.
 You can either create a new problem (where you will be prompted for the problem text, rubric, skills, name, etc.) or you can search for a problem in the problem library by specifying a skill and finding all problems containing that skill in all courses for which you have been given access.
 The problem can be written in plain text, or markdown, or LaTeX.
+When searching for problems for a particular skill, they are ordered chronologically according to their last use in a course you have access to.
+This allows you to attempt to avoid problems that have been used in the recent past.

 #### Creating and administering a personalized exam
 Once you have linked your MLA course with an MGA course, you can press the "create a personalized exam"